 Do I have a low sex drive?

-What can cause low sex drive? – a low sex drive can be caused by a number of factors and conditions which may include:
+A low sex drive can be caused by a number of different things.
+These might include:

 - Wanting to focus more on looking after a baby

 - Conditions like diabetes, heart disease, or hypothyroidism

 - Taking medication like antidepressants, antipsychotics, or the contraceptive pill

 - Surgery that’s made sex difficult or painful

 - Drinking too much alcohol or taking recreational drugs over a long period of time

 - Issues like erectile dysfunction, an inability to orgasm, or painful sex can all contribute to a lack of sex drive